Hemamalini8/udemy_Website/README.md

 # Udemy Clone Website

 A simple clone of the Udemy website built with HTML and CSS.
-Includes sections like homepage, recommended courses, and popular courses.
+Includes sections like homepage, recommended courses, Most popular courses and Footer.

 🚀 Pages
 - Home